Error-331/code_tests/docs/bible/links.md

 Passing By - September 26 (Evangelism should be our number one consuming priority);

 The Selfish Gene - September 27 (The essence of the Law is a standard by which we may measure ourselves.
 It is a moral mirror, and what it reveals is not pleasant);

+Life's Busyness - September 28 (No matter how busy or how necessary our endeavors may be, nothing should come before our relationship with God);